felipe2g/IMC/README.md

 ## How run?
-Just open the project in xcode and click to play button!
+Just open the project in xcode and click in play button!